tgriesser/cypress-graphql-mock/README.md

 The `.mockGraphqlOps()` allows you to configure the mock responses at a more granular level

-For example, if we has a query called "UserQuery" and wanted to explicitly force a state where a viewer is null (logged out), it would look something like:
+For example, if we have a query called "UserQuery" and wanted to explicitly force a state where a viewer is null (logged out), it would look something like: